Learn

 Brand discipline.
 Every brand on this list either doesn't discount or rarely does.
 No outlets.
 No flash sales.
 No 70%-off end-of-season markdowns.
 The moment a brand trains customers to wait for discounts, full-price resale becomes impossible.
 Hermès, Chanel, and The Row are the gold standard here.

 Classic silhouettes.
 Trendy shapes spike and crash.
 The bags on this list are designs that have been in production for years (or decades) and still look current.
-The Birkin has been made since 1984.
-The Classic Flap since 1955.
+The Birkin has been made since the 1980s, and the Classic Flap traces its lineage back decades.
 Timelessness isn't a marketing word.
 It's a measurable financial advantage.

 Neutral colors, durable materials.
 Black, beige, etoupe, gold.
 These colors have the deepest buyer pool on resale.
 Caviar leather, Togo, Epsom, Saffiano: materials that resist wear mean the bag still looks excellent after years of use, which directly supports resale price.
 Seasonal colors and delicate leathers are riskier.